 Hubert McCabe has been a paper boy, a busboy, a waiter, an after school counselor, a teacher, a social worker and now a farmer.
 He’s been at it now for over 15 years which is the longest he’s ever done anything, except doodling and surfing which he continues to enjoy.

-Sarah Tompkins knew from a young age that she wanted to work her hands.
-She has worked as a waitress, a glassblower, a set carpenter, an art handler, a welder, a butcher, and an EMT.
-She ended up on a livestock farm in 2013 fell in love with farming but continues to be passionate about learning new things.
+Sarah Tompkins has worked as a waitress, a glassblower, a set carpenter, an art handler, and a butcher.
+She ended up on a livestock farm in 2013 and fell in love with farming but continues to be passionate about learning new things.
+She also works as an A-EMT which keeps her on her toes.